chepraid/WizardLM/README.md

 luo2024wizardcoder,
-title={WizardCoder: Empowering Code Large Language Models with Evol-Instruct}, author={Ziyang Luo and Can Xu and Pu Zhao and Qingfeng Sun and Xiubo Geng and Wenxiang Hu and Chongyang Tao and Jing Ma and Qingwei Lin and Daxin Jiang}, booktitle={The Twelfth International Conference on Learning Representations}, year={2024}, url={https://openreview.net/forum?id=UnUwSIgK5W}
+title={WizardCoder: Empowering Code Large Language Models with Evol-Instruct}, author={Ziyang Luo and Can Xu and Pu Zhao and Qingfeng Sun and Xiubo Geng and Wenxiang Hu and Chongyang Tao and Jing Ma and Qingwei Lin and Daxin Jiang}, booktitle={The Twelve International Conference on Learning Representations}, year={2024}, url={https://openreview.net/forum?id=UnUwSIgK5W}
 }